HydraFacial Guide

 Is a HydraFacial worth the price?

-For most patients, yes — especially if you value immediate, visible results with zero downtime.
-At $275 per session, a HydraFacial at Rani Beauty Clinic costs more than a basic facial but delivers more consistent results through its patented vortex extraction and medical-grade serums.
-Patients who commit to monthly sessions see the most cumulative benefit in skin clarity, hydration, and texture.
+For most patients, yes - especially if you value immediate, visible results with minimal recovery for many clients.
+At $249 per session, a HydraFacial at Rani Beauty Clinic costs more than a basic facial but delivers more consistent results through its patented vortex extraction and medical-grade serums.
+It is most worth it when you are using it for hydration, congestion, event prep, maintenance, or as a provider-guided first step into a larger skin plan.

 How often should I get a HydraFacial?